 Luckily for you, finding and using the magic words is not hard; all you have to do is remember a few simple rules and commit to positive scripting.
 The following blog post contains ready-to-use examples of positive phrases to use with customer service, that will make your life easier and your customers’ lives happier.

 Helping a customer should start from a sincere and positive place.
-The aim is to be open and receptive to customers’ pain points, so your positive scripting and phrasing will come out organically.
+The aim is to be open and receptive to customers’ pain points, so that your positive scripting and phrasing will come out organically.

 If you focus on starting from a place of understanding, the rest will follow naturally.

 At the onset of your call or live chat, remember to introduce yourself and ask for the customer’s name.
 Then ask how you can be of service, without assuming that there is a problem to begin with.
 You want to start from a positive place and move the conversation forward with solution-building language.

 Remember, if a customer says something nice about your company, respond positively to the compliment!

 Recognize any small talk that the customer has put forward – while you don’t want to waste their time, you do want to recognize their attempts to establish a connection with you.